DataCorrupted/peter-site/content/post/boot-with-th3-support.md

 +++
-title = "How to boot with Thunderbolt 3 support(On TP)"
+title = "How to boot with Thunderbolt 3 support"

 date = 2018-09-25T22:58:00
 lastmod = 2018-09-25T22:58:00